PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
 However, ScriptableObjects differ from MonoBehaviours in several crucial aspects.
 They do not share the same lifecycle as a MonoBehaviour and are not created as components of GameObjects.
 Instead, ScriptableObjects are created as assets which may be referenced by more standard GameObjects.
-Due to existing as assets, they are outside the standard scene-based lifecycle of most objects and are usable without requiring any explicit instantiation.
+As "assets", they are outside the standard scene-based lifecycle of most objects and are usable without requiring any explicit instantiation after their initial asset creation.
 As such, ScriptableObjects are able to serve as easily-accessible bundles of data and functions that do not need to be located within a currently active scene and are not tied to specific GameObject instances.
 </p>